Shyguy99/Insider/README.md

 ## Working

   Encryption-
-  - Inputs-Key of 16 digits,Text (to be hidden),Image (in which text to be hidden)
+  - Inputs-Key of 16 digits, Text (to be hidden), Image (in which text to be hidden)
   - Text converted to bytearray and feed to AES encryption using android encryption library.
   - Encrypted text in form bytearray converted to Base64 encoding
   - Each chr of base64 string converted to binary value and combined as string with terminating string on both side.